bemurphy/cast_env/README.md

 Configure the type you'd like CastEnv to cast a given ENV value for you to.
-Booleans are considered true if the original ENV value is the string 'true' or 'TRUE'.
+Booleans are considered true if the original ENV value is the string 'true' or 'TRUE', otherwise they are false.

 ```ruby
 CastEnv.casts :spam_checks_enabled, :Boolean